Prayer Doodle Tutorial

 Draw a border around the edge of the paper while praying for God to surround the person/people/situation with His love and peace (or whatever is applicable).
 Be creative!

 Write specific words, phrases or scriptures in the empty spaces and pray over them as you write them.
 (Most of the time, I am alternating between just talking to God about it and being silent as I am writing and coloring.
-No fancy words or prayers.)
+You don't need fancy words or prayers.)
 I like to use different colors for different ideas or words (mostly because colors are symbolic for me).

 Color the border of the doodle with the colors that you used to write the words, phrases and/or scriptures.
 As you do this, pray for God to surround the person/people/situation with the things you are praying for (for example: good health, strength, joy, etc.)